-No doubt, college and higher education in US is expensive for sure.
+No doubt, college and higher education in the US is expensive for sure.
 In fact, non-affordability is one of the top reasons for many Americans to not pursue Higher Education.
 In 1990, America ranked first in 4-year degrees, today, it ranks 12th.
-More or less half of the high school graduates never opt for college education and there’s a very strong inverse relation with the number of pupils enrolling in higher degree programs and the overall cost of tuition.
+More or less half of the high school graduates never opt for college education and there’s a very strong inverse relationship with the number of pupils enrolling in higher degree programs and the overall cost of tuition.
 In fact, much has been said and discussed on various forums about the education cost and the college attainment gap that’s widening year by year.

-Any ways, did you know that besides the social benefits of gaining higher education, there are certain tax benefits as well that you can claim in your yearly tax returns?
+Anyways, did you know that besides the social benefits of gaining higher education, there are certain tax benefits as well that you can claim in your yearly tax returns?

 Agreed, the college and higher education is expensive but you can also take advantage of tax benefits that come with these high expenses.

 They’ve been there for years so I thought that why not educate you guys about it so that you don’t let your, your spouse’s or your children’s educational expenses go in vain.